 Mary was born in Jenkinstown, Pennsylvania in 1884.
 It is perhaps no surprise that she would later become both a plant collector and skilled horticulturist, as her mother’s grandfather had been a founder Council member of the Pennsylvania Horticultural Society and her grandfather was a keen plantsman.

 Mary also liked to explore.
 In 1908, during a family holiday in Europe she climbed Mont Blanc.

 A year later she married John Norman Henry, a physician, who later became Philadelphia’s Director of Public Health.
 They had a family of five children.
 As their children grew up Mary ‘began exploring trips and field work, also lecturing.’

 In 1919, 1925, 1926, 1928 and 1930, Mary undertook what she describes as ‘Rocky Mountain “pack trips” for botanical field work.’

-Even as late as 1930 parts of Canada remained unmapped, and so in 1931, 1932, 1933 and 1935, Mary and her husband planned and led expeditions in unmapped regions of northern British Columbia.
+Canada is the second largest country in the world and it is no surprise that it took the Canadian authorities many years to conduct topographical surveys.
+In 1931, 1932, 1933 and 1935, Mary and her husband planned and led expeditions in unsurveyed regions of northern British Columbia.